kluchey/OMG/pages/MTH1W___4___2 Inequalities.md

 		- We can guess points.
 We can try points inside the region, on the line, and outside the region and guess them inside the first possible answer $2x-y\leq-2$
 			- ![image.png](../assets/image_1748372403293_0.png){:height 364, :width 382}
 			- Find **two** points and answer the question:
-				- Find a point inside the region on this graph that makes $2x-y\leq-2$ `False`. logseq.order-list-type:: number
+				- Find a point inside the region on this graph that makes $2x-y\leq-2$ `False`.
+This proves option A is not the answer to the EQAO problem. logseq.order-list-type:: number
-				- Find a point inside the region on this graph that makes $2x-y\leq-2$ `True`. logseq.order-list-type:: number
+				- Find a point inside the region on this graph that makes $2x-y\leq-2$ `True`.
+Does this prove that option A is the correct answer to the EQAO problem? logseq.order-list-type:: number
-				- logseq.order-list-type:: number
+				- Why do we need to check a few points to solve this EQAO question? logseq.order-list-type:: number
 	- Exit Ticket:
 		- Draw the region of the graph defined by $y<4x-5$.
 		- Draw the region of the graph defined by $-4x-2y>6$.